José López Rega: Role in the government

 Among Juan Perón's first actions after taking office were tougher sentences against "sedition" and "subversion".
-Started after the Ezeiza massacre, the split with the Peronist left-wing became even more visible with the resignation of eight deputies belonging to the Juventud Peronista (Peronist Youth).
+Started after the Ezeiza massacre, the split with the Peronist left-wing became even more visible with the resignation of eight representatives belonging to the Juventud Peronista (Peronist Youth).
 When Perón died on 1 July 1974, Isabel assumed power and López Rega became a sort of Prime minister, assuming the direction of all ministries in the Presidency's orbit.
 He decided almost by himself on the composition of the new cabinet, keeping for himself the title of Minister of Social Welfare.
 He was promoted to Comisario General, the highest rank in the Federal Police; he had reached the rank of corporal when a member of the police force.

 As Isabel Perón's Minister of Social Welfare, López Rega conducted an unpopular policy of fiscal conservatism.
 In 1975 his protégé Celestino Rodrigo, Minister of Economy, devalued the Argentine peso by 50%, causing massive economic havoc, inflation, loss of savings, and general hardship on the middle and lower classes (in particular, public employees and retirees).
 López Rega came under attack from the leftist factions of the Peronist Party, accused of being a counter-revolutionary and a fascist.